GregAbram/HiLat/README.md

 Now add the Clipper filter to the normalized surface data and Accept.
 It will load the pick points from the csv file and slice of surface data.
 Hit 'Accept' and hide the normalized surface data; you'll see the selected portion of the surface data.

 Now add the Disks filter to the normalized surface data and Accept.
-It will generate the faces of the slice(s), offset very slightly inward so as not to interfere with the slices of the volumetric data.
+It will generate the faces of the slice(s), offset very slightly inward so as not to interfere with the slices of the volumetric data; this offset is giten by the *Offset* parameter.
+You can also reduce the radius of the disks so that, once offset, they don't extend outside the unit sphere; this is given by the *R Scale* parameter.
+FInally, you can select the number of vertices around the disk.

 Now attach the Slicer filter to the normalized depth-scaled **volumetric** data and Accept.
 This will slice the volumetric data along the slice planes.
 Now you should be able to color the Slicer and Clipper outputs with the same variable and see them.